Used by hundreds of Tour Pros on the PGA, LPGA, and Champions Tours

 Actually, it was a bunch of great putts, and a bunch of amazing reads!
-Congratulations to Russell Henley for a spectacular win at the Honda Classic, proving once again that a great read and a great putt go hand in hand (especially that read and putt on #14 on Sunday).
+Congratulations to Rory McIlroy for a spectacular win at the British Open, proving once again that a great read and a great putt go hand in hand.
 No matter how far you can drive the ball, it all comes down to what you do on the green.

 Great putts are made every day by golfers because of great reads on the green.
 And since making a putt can be the difference between a good day and a great day, you can be sure that the best players aren't reading the green through guesswork.

 Think of all the precision that goes into the game...
 Many golfers use a GPS

 device to tell the exact distance to the green.
 They calculate how

 far each club will carry the ball, and know exactly how much

 backswing to take with the short irons to get where they want to go.

 Then they get to the green and all that precision goes out the door.